cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 data derived from vote extensions.
 In order to facilitate this use case, we propose to allow application developers to manually retrieve the `finalizeState` context (see [`FinalizeBlock`](#finalizeblock-1) below).
-Using this context, state can be directly written to `finalizeState` which will be used during `FinalizeBlock` and eventually committed to the application state.
+Using this context, state can be directly written to `finalizeState`, which will be used during `FinalizeBlock` and eventually committed to the application state.
 Note, since `ProcessProposal` can timeout and thus require another round of consensus, we will reset `finalizeState` in the beginning of `ProcessProposal`.